Castellani (goldsmiths): History

 Fortunato Pio Castellani (1794–1865) is regarded as the forefather of the family.
 In 1814, Fortunato opened his own workshop in Rome.
-The progenitor specialized in the creation of jewels imitating the ones that then came to light from the necropolis of Etruria, that were found in the excavations of Pompeii and Herculaneum or that could be observed in the Campana collection.
+The progenitor specialized in the creation of jewels emulating the ones that then came to light from the necropolis of Etruria, that were found in the excavations of Pompeii and Herculaneum or that could be observed in the Campana collection.
 Initiating a partnership with Duke Michelangelo Caetani, a lover of fine arts and a designer of jewels himself, allowed Fortunato Castellani to quickly work for the most illustrious aristocratic families, initially Roman and at a later date even European.
 Fortunato also imported luxurious goldsmith works from the rest of Europe to be resold in Rome.

 Fortunato had three sons.
 His sons Augusto and Alessandro worked with their father and continued their activities as goldsmiths and antiquarian; his third son, Guglielmo, instead devoted himself to the art of ceramics.
 Fortunato Pio retired in 1850.
 The Castellani of the second generation devoted themselves only to the trade of jewels of their own production or to the sale of archaeological finds.
 The creative part was entrusted to Alessandro Castellani and Michelangelo Caetani, while Augusto was mainly interested in the financial aspects of the company.
 In 1859, the Castellani devoted themselves for five months to the restoration and cataloguing of the Campana Collection; they thus had the opportunity to refine their observations on the technique of granulation and filigree and to finally achieve an acceptable reproduction of them.

 During the second half of the 19th century, the Castellani goldsmiths had a leading role in the European market.
 Alessandro, who had fled to France for political reasons in 1860, opened with great success new locations in Paris and Naples in which antiquities, mainly of Etruscan origin, were traded.
+Carlo Giuliano, a protégé of Alessandro Castellani, managed Castellani's London branch in the 1860s.
+His early works prominently featured Castellani-inspired designs and techniques, such as plique-à-jour enamel and granulation.
 Clients included Napoleon III, the Louvre Museum and the British Museum, directed by Sir Isaac Newton.
 It has been hypothesized that some Etruscan finds traded by the Castellani were imitations.
 Recent chemical analyses on some antiquarian finds sold by the Castellani to the Berlin Museum have confirmed that Alessandro Castellani sometimes also sold false finds.

+In 1981, Geoffrey Munn, a jewelry historian, published an article in The Connoisseur magazine examining the Castellani family's revival of ancient goldsmithing techniques.
+The article highlighted their use of granulation and mosaic work, inspired by archaeological discoveries and antique collections.

 When Alessandro died in 1883, his brother Augusto transformed the shop into a private museum.
 The trading activity continued with the nephews Alfredo and Torquato, sons of Augusto and Alessandro respectively; the first was a goldsmith, the second a ceramist.
 Their deaths, which occurred in the 1930s, coincided with the end of the family's trading activity.